zitec/fake-exchange-rate-api/README.md

 # Fake exchange rate API

-A simple REST API that responds with with fake exchange rates.
-The API is intentionally made unreliable and responds with great delay or sometimes responds even with a 502 (Service Unavailable) status.
+A simple REST API that responds with fake exchange rates.
+The API is intentionally made unreliable and responds with great delay or sometimes responds even with a 503 (Service Unavailable) status.

 ## How to run locally
+Clone the repository and run the following commands:
 ```
-git clone ssh://git@git.zitec.ro:6246/alex.mirea/fake-exchange-rate-api.git
 cd fake-exchange-rate-api
 go get .
 go run .